Attock Refinery Limited: 1922–1978: Early years and operations under Attock Oil Company

-1978–1990: Incorporation as a company and expansion of refinery capacity
+1978–present: Attock Refinery Limited

 In November 1978, the Attock Oil Company was reorganized following an agreement with the Government of Pakistan.
-The reorganization included a revision of its capital structure which led to the incorporation of Attock Refinery Limited as a private limited company in 1978.
-The initial paid-up capital of the new company was PKR 80 million, which was subscribed by Attock Oil Company, the Government of Pakistan, and the general public.
+The reorganization included a revision of its capital structure, which led to the incorporation of Attock Refinery Limited as a private limited company in 1978.
+The initial paid-up capital of the new company was PKR 80 million, subscribed by Attock Oil Company, the Government of Pakistan, and the general public.
 In June 1979, Attock Refinery was listed on the Karachi Stock Exchange.

-Attock Refinery had maintained its aging equipment in good working condition through maintenance practices.
-Despite this, the anticipated rise in locally sourced crude oil led to the need for substantial expansion of the refinery's facilities.
-This expansion was also stipulated by an existing agreement with the Government of Pakistan.
-Consequently, in 1980, Attock Refinery initiated its first major expansion project since 1937, establishing a project management cell for this purpose.
+During this period, Attock Refinery maintained its aging equipment in good working condition through established maintenance practices.
+Despite this, the anticipated increase in locally sourced crude oil necessitated a substantial expansion of the refinery, as also stipulated under an existing agreement with the Government of Pakistan.

-The expansion progressed in two phases: the first, in March 1980, saw the installation of a 5,000-barrel per day refining unit, followed by a second phase in February 1981, which added a 20,000-bpd unit.
-These enhancements increased the refinery's total capacity to 30,500 bpd.
-With the successful completion of the second phase in 1981, Attock Refinery fulfilled its contractual expansion obligations with the government, leading to the dissolution of the specialized project management section.